-The Vice President for Student Affairs and the Director of Resident Life maintains close communication with the Campus Police Office and the Tishomingo Police Department staff to monitor criminal activity involving students and student organizations.
+The Executive Director for Student Affairs maintains close communication with the Campus Police Office and the Tishomingo Police Department staff to monitor criminal activity involving students and student organizations.
 Administrative reports from the police departments are forwarded to other departments on campus for further action as appropriate.
 The College may pursue disciplinary action for off-campus violations of College rules in those instances in which the College was substantially affected, whether or not the activity was criminal in nature.
 Reports of violations by students may be referred to the Director of Resident Life for review and recommendations.
 Although the College does not have a recognized student organization with an off-campus housing facility, we do maintain close relationships with local law enforcement agencies to monitor crimes involving students and investigate those offenses thoroughly.